Mario Alberto Avilés: Auxiliary Bishop of Brownsville

-Pope Francis appointed Avilés as auxiliary bishop of Brownsville on December 4, 2017.
-On February 22, 2018, Avilés was consecrated by Bishop Daniel E. Flores at Our Lady of San Juan, with Bishops Raymundo Peña, and Eugenio Andrés Lira Rugarcía serving as co-consecrators.
+Pope Francis appointed Avilés the first auxiliary bishop of Brownsville on December 4, 2017.
+On February 22, 2018, Avilés was consecrated by Bishop Daniel E. Flores at Our Lady of San Juan, with Bishops Raymundo Peña and Eugenio Andrés Lira Rugarcía serving as co-consecrators.

+Bishop of Corpus Christi

+On December 1, 2025, Pope Leo XIV appointed Avilés as the Bishop of Corpus Christi.
+He was installed on January 28, 2026.